 Bubbl is a collaborative mind-mapping tool for generating new ideas and concepts in the classroom.
+This tool is also useful for classroom presentations, especially for class discussions and activities.
 The free version allows up to three mind maps at a time, all of which are savable and shareable.

 Bubbl is an online tool; no installation required.